Melissa Phillips: London City Lionesses

 In May 2020, Phillips joined London City Lionesses of the English second division Championship as assistant coach to new manager Lisa Fallon.
 In October 2020, Fallon stepped down from the role after a winless start to the season.
 Phillips assumed the head coach position on an interim basis, winning her first game in charge 2–1 against London Bees before being permanently appointed to the position the following week.
 She guided the team to a 6th-place finish in her debut season and finished in second-place in the 2021–22 FA Women's Championship behind Liverpool.
 Despite sitting at the top of the table midway through the 2022–23 Women's Championship, Phillips resigned as London City Lionesses head coach in January 2023 in order to return to the United States and take an assistant coaching role under Freya Coombe at Angel City FC of the National Women's Soccer League (NWSL).

 Brighton & Hove Albion

 In April 2023, Phillips stood down from her role at Angel City FC in order to return to England to join Brighton & Hove Albion, becoming the team's third permanent head coach of the season.
 She signed a two-and-a-half-year contract until June 2025.
 The team sat bottom of the Women's Super League at the time of her appointment.
 Her first game in charge was a 3–2 FA Cup semi-final defeat to Manchester United.
 Four days later, the team beat Everton 3–2 in the WSL to rise to 10th place.
 Phillips took seven points from the final eight WSL games of the season and retained their WSL status by finishing five points clear of relegation.
 On February 1, 2024, Phillips was sacked by Brighton with the team in 10th.

+Arsenal

+Following her departure from managing Brighton, in 2024 Phillips was hired as Head of Analysis of Women's Super League side Arsenal, with then-head coach Jonas Eidevall saying of her "I think she combines the coaching background with an analytical background.
+She has some really strong points in her leadership and how she can lead a department.”
+She was part of the coaching staff as the club won the 2024–25 UEFA Women's Champions League.